 The final investigation data and information are supplied to BGS by clients, consultants and contractors either as final paper records or as Association of Geotechnical and Geoenvironmental Specialists (AGS) digital data transfer format files.
-AGS digital data transfer format files are the preferred method of receiving data because they can be added to the database much more quickly and accurately than adding data by hand from paper records.
+AGS digital data transfer format files (.ags) are the preferred method of receiving data because they can be added to the database much more quickly and accurately than adding data by hand from paper records.

-Our engineering geology studies include collation and analysis of the geotechnical properties in to technical reports covering formations important to strategic UK development and construction.
-These can be downloaded from this site and include:
+Our engineering geology studies include analysis and the collation of the geotechnical properties in to technical reports covering formations important to strategic UK development and construction.
+These can be downloaded and include:

-The database contains data relating to the project, the boreholes and pits within the report (including British National Grid Reference), in-situ measurements (including geology with full text description) and laboratory results of tests on samples.
+The database contains data relating to the project, the boreholes and pits within the report (including British National Grid reference), in situ measurements (including geology with full text description) and laboratory results of tests on samples.